The Sinclair Method

 While The Sinclair Method is a medical approach to treating alcohol dependence and doesn’t require psychotherapy, education is necessary in order to understand the process fully and to ensure success of the treatment.

-I am now offering The Sinclair Method as a treatment option.
-Please contact me if you are interested in this.
+I am now offering The Sinclair Method as a treatment option in the UK.
+We are based in Sutton Coldfield but offer the Sinclair Method near you across the UK.
+Please contact me if you are interested in this or our other alcohol treatments.